cifanip/quantitative-finance/cases/01_risk_neutral_probability_measure/index.md

 # Risk-Neutral Probability Measure

-This page connects the fundamental concepts of option pricing and probability theory.
-A brief demonstration of how to compute the risk-neutral probability measure from data is provided.
+This sections summarizes results of probability theory necessary to arraive at the definition of the risk-neutral probability measure.
+The latter is a fundamental concept in option pricing theory.
+A method on how to compute the risk-neutral probability measure from market data is also provided.

 The theory presented in these notes is based on the lecture notes Stochastic Calculus, Financial Derivatives and PDE's [^1], by prof. S. Calogero.
 They are intended as a condensed summary of the material, and any mistakes are my own.
 I am grateful to the author for making this material publicly available.